abrarfuad27/SignLingo/README.md

 ## Features
 - A learning page that serves as a manual for ASL.
-- Three interactive quizzes that test numbers, alphabets, and a DIY mode.
+- Three interactive quizzes that test numbers (1-9), alphabets (A-Z), and a DIY mode.
 - Log in to keep track of progress.

 ## Learning page that brings everything together!